-5.3.
-Robustness to Volatile Social Media Data
+5.3 Robustness to volatile social media data

-Everyday, social media users share thousands of photos to express their ideas or show what is happening around them.
+Every day, social media users share thousands of photos to express their ideas or show what is happening around them.
 In many social media platforms users can control with whom to share their content.
-For example, a user can share their photo publicly and then can make it private so that only the people that they allow can see.
+For example, a user can share their photo publicly and then make it private so that only the people that they allow can see.
 Moreover, users can delete or edit their shared content anytime.
-Therefore, social media content constantly changes and acquisition and processing of this content should also adopt to this changing environment.
+Therefore, social media content constantly changes and the acquisition and processing of this content should also adapt to this changing environment.
+In order to adapt these changes, methods similar to [44] can be utilized on top the face detection methods.
 As our proposed dataset contains images from Twitter, we can not expect to retrieve the entire dataset completely as time passes and the number of samples that can be accessed through the shared links is likely to decrease by time.